 As people, we sometimes hate ourselves, criticize ourselves, feel self-doubt, perform acts of self-sabotage.
-It’s just a part of being human.
-We are our own worst enemies, etc. As realistic as these feelings are, they should be treated with some caution when we try to translate them to the page.
+Being our own antihero is just a part of being human.
+As realistic as these feelings are, they should be treated with some caution when we try to translate them to the page.

 To illustrate, let me talk for a minute about that person many of us know in life.
 Their Facebook feed is full of gripes about their injustice of the day.
 The bank closed early, ugh.
 The grocery clerk forgot to bag their mustard.
 Nobody invited them to the picnic.
 Their Goodreads review was ridiculed.
 If you know them well enough to be on their call list, it’s likely that you don’t get a word in edgewise as they detail the litany of hurts they’ve overcome…in the last 15 minutes.
 The point is, nobody likes a complainer.
 If you haven’t Unfriended them online, you may skip their calls when they come in.
 It can get to be too much.